noeliarico/kemeny/README.md

 **Azzini**

-- `kemenyAzzini1()` implementation described in the paper
+- `kemenyAzzini1()` implementation described in the paper adding the consideration of
-- `kemenyAzzini2()` adds check of Condorcet ranking at the beginning and consideration of matrix 2x2 when both elements are equal
+- `kemenyAzzini2()` adds check of Condorcet winner at the beginning
+- `kemenyAzzini3()` adds check of Condorcer winner recursively

 - `kemenyAzzini3()` extends `kemenyAzzini2()` including Condorcet winner
 - `kemenyAzzini4()` extends `kemenyAzzini3()` including Condorcet ranking in the recursive call
 - `kemenyAzzini5()` extends `kemenyAzzini4()` adding distance bound